-- 13 Extend the vertical alignment bar to 18 inches on the scale. - 14 Look through the hole in the center of the target and note the relationship of the target crosshairs to the circle in the center of the reflector block.
+- 13 Extend the vertical alignment bar to 18 inches \pm 1 inch on the scale.
+If this alignment tolerance cannot be achieved, it will be necessary to relocate a crosstie. - 14 Look through the hole in the center of the target and note the relationship of the target crosshairs to the circle in the center of the reflector block.